aheadley/python-crunchyroll/README.md

 python-crunchyroll
 ==================

+**ABANDONED** I don't have a Crunchyroll account or any real interest in this package anymore

 Python interface to Crunchyroll's undocumented APIs and utilities for working with the returned data.
 Eventual plan is to create a better XMBC plugin.